Layer 1 · Global guidelines

 The adidas Running Localization Team is a one-of-a-kind in-house team built on the belief that great experiences are local by design.

 We make sure that localization is deeply embedded in product, tech, and marketing from the earliest stages of development.
-This allows us to shape campaigns and features ahead of launch, making sure they connect naturally with runners around the world, not just linguistically, but culturally.
+This allows us to shape campaigns and features ahead of launch, making sure they connect naturally with users around the world.

 As part of the adidas ecosystem, the adidas Running app acts as a digital coach, supporting health, movement, style, and performance while delivering a personal and inspiring experience that keeps users engaged with the brand across touchpoints.